rapiz1/rathole/README.md

 [client.transport.tcp] # Optional.
 Also affects `noise` and `tls` proxy = "socks5://user:passwd@127.0.0.1:1080" # Optional.
-The proxy used to connect to the server. `http` and `socks5` is supported. nodelay = false # Optional.
+The proxy used to connect to the server. `http` and `socks5` is supported. nodelay = true # Optional.
 Determine whether to enable TCP_NODELAY, if applicable, to improve the latency but decrease the bandwidth.
-Default: false keepalive_secs = 20 # Optional.
+Default: true keepalive_secs = 20 # Optional.
 Specify `tcp_keepalive_time` in `tcp(7)`, if applicable.
 Default: 20 seconds keepalive_interval = 8 # Optional.
 Specify `tcp_keepalive_intvl` in `tcp(7)`, if applicable.
 Default: 8 seconds